Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/post-processing-ssao.md

 ![Scene with only the Ambient Occlusion texture.](Images/post-proc/ssao/scene-ssao-only-ao.png)
 <br/>_Scene with only the Ambient Occlusion texture._

-## Adding the SSAO effect to a Renderer
+## Adding the SSAO Renderer Feature to a Renderer

 URP implements the Ambient Occlusion post-processing effect as a Renderer Feature.